grandbruit/spritesmith-texturepacker-array/README.md

 # SpriteSmith TexturePacker [![NPM Version][npm-image]][npm-url] [![NPM Downloads][npm-download-image]][npm-url]

-TexturePacker export template for SpriteSmith!
+TexturePacker export template for SpriteSmith - using the array format preferred by Phaser.io

 ## About